Sikbik/fluxd-rust/fluxd_rust/docs/INDEXES.md

 Indexes are maintained during block connect.
 There are no runtime flags to disable txindex, address index, or timestamp index in the Rust daemon yet.
 For a full rebuild of indexes, perform a fresh sync by clearing the data dir.

+Note: `BlockUndo` is also generated during block connect.
+If undo/reorg support was introduced after an existing database was created, a clean resync is required.